Stanley Ratifo: International career

 Ratifo was born in Germany to a Mozambican father and German mother.
 He represents the Mozambique national team since 2017.

 In 2024 he played at the 2023 Africa Cup of Nations.

+Ratifo was part of the Mozambique squad at the 2025 Africa Cup of Nations in Morocco.
+Mozambique achieved their best-ever AFCON performance, securing their first-ever tournament win and reaching the round of 16 for the first time in history.

 Career statistics

 Scores and results list Mozambique's goal tally first.